Holic75/Baldurs-gate-dnd-3.5/README.md

 ### SPELLFUSED WARDEN (replaces TOTEMIC DRUID)
 Advantages:
-– At 1st level spellfused warden chooses an arcane school and get access to all its 1st to 7th level spells.
+– At 1st level spellfused warden chooses an arcane school and gets access to all its 1st to 7th level spells.
 These spells are cast as druidic ones and do not suffer from arcane spellcasting failure which may be induced by armor spellfused warden wears.

 Disadvantages:
 – Cannot use shapeshift.